 Moving towards the hangar the wind blew the sleet sideways and it burned my exposed skin as if I had stuck it in an ant pile.

 I was sure the mission would be scrubbed on this day years ago, after all we had a weather day.
 No airborne operation, the MH53 helicopters had not even been able to make it from their home base to Hill AFB because the weather was so bad.
 No way this mission is a go, looks like I’ll miss Halloween as we will be here another day.
-No worry, play some spades in the hanger, maybe screw with the SEALs about their haircuts.
+No worry, play some spades in the hangar, maybe screw with the SEALs about their haircuts.
 Tomorrow we would take down the objective.

 Boy was I wrong.
 The comedy or in this case tragedy of errors that took place over the next few hours seemed to arise from the fact that Colin Powell and the Department of State were on our final target today and would not be there tomorrow.
-As was the case during most of these operations, there was some real world target somewhere that looked just like the one we were about to blow up and the people who authorize such activity wanted to ensure all the Special Operations elements could play nice together and complete the mission.
+As was the case during most of these operations, there was some real-world target somewhere that looked just like the one we were about to blow up and the people who authorize such activity wanted to ensure all the Special Operations elements could play nice together and complete the mission.

 That is the kicker.
-Because the weather was so bad, I expected the weather day, but instead we went with the words that make me want to vomit to this day “minimum force requirements.”
+Because the weather was so bad, I expected the weather day, but instead, we went with the words that make me want to vomit to this day “minimum force requirements.”
 Well, what exactly does that mean?
 And yes, I asked that repeatedly.
 I also stated how stupid I thought it was once explained.
-I had a 7 man squad, I was taking myself and two others.
-We had a 30 man platoon, 10 of us were going.
+I had a 7-man squad, I was taking myself and two others.
+We had a 30-man platoon, 10 of us were going.
 That hardly seems “min force.”

 I won’t go into all the detail of what transpired in the hangar, but it was ugly.
-I got threatened with UCMJ and I loaded my cargo pockets with 2 squads worth of C4 to blow roughly a platoon’s worth of doors and headed out with my boys and my good friend Eddie and his boys.
+I was threatened with UCMJ and loaded my cargo pockets with 2 squads worth of C4 to blow roughly a platoon’s worth of doors and headed out with my boys and my good friend Eddie and his boys.